wpswings/woo-refund-and-exchange-lite/readme.txt

 = How can a customer send an attachment with a refund request? =

-When a customer clicks on the refund button then on the refund request form customer will get an option to upload the attachment.
-Customers can also add more than one attachment in their request.
+When a customer clicks on the refund button then on the refund request form the customer will get an option to upload the attachment.
+Customers can also add more than one attachment to their request.

+= Can the admin limit the no. of attachment for a customer in the order messages? =

+Yes, the admin can limit the no. of attachment by going through *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products -> Enter no. of attachment to send*, then put the no. of attachment you want to receive from your customer.

+= Can the admin put some customized refund policy on the refund form? =

+Yes, the admin can put a customized refund policy by going to *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products - > Enable refund rules* and write the refund rules in the rule editor.

+= Is there any stock management functionality in this refund management plugin? =

+Yes!
+The plugin automatically manages the stock after every successful refund of the product.
+Admin can set it by following steps; WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products  -> Enable Manage stock.
+For then onwards, the refund stock will be automatically managed.

+== Screenshots ==

+1. Refund setting.
+2. Order details and click the refund button.
+3. Submit the request.
+4. Refund and manage the account by a merchant.
+5. Customers can send a message to the admin.
+6. Admin can reply to customer messages.
+7. Accept and cancel the refund request by a merchant.
+8. Manage the refunded product Stock.
+9. Send the mail by admin to the customer.
+10. Dedicated mailing system for refund requests.
+11. Mailing system for refund approved.
+12. Mailing system for refund cancel.
+13. Enable/disable email notification.

 == Changelog ==

+= 3.1.4 - RELEASED ON 03 FEBRUARY 2022 =

+* New: Change author from MakeWebBetter to WP Swings
+* New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=rma-org-page&utm_campaign=official).
+* New: Minor Bug fixes
+* New: Compatible with latest WP and WC

+= 3.1.3 - RELEASED ON 5 NOVEMBER 2021 =

+* FIX: Compatible with latest WP and WC
+* FIX: Minor bug

+= 3.1.2 - RELEASED ON 27 SEPTEMBER 2021 =

+* FIX: Onboarding form
+* FIX: Minor bug

+= 3.1.1 - RELEASED ON 18 AUGUST 2021 =

+* NEW: Add notices for upcoming RMA renovation plugin
+* FIX: Compatible with latest WP and WC
+* FIX: Minor Bug and Issues Fixes

+= 3.1.0 - RELEASED ON 14 APRIL 2021 =

+* FIX: Compatible with latest WP(5.7) and WC(5.2.0)
+* NEW: WPML Compatibility
+* NEW: Given setting to show refund button based on added page
+* NEW: Add setting to add attachment limit during refund request
+* FIX: Design issue fixed during mobile view
+* FIX: Minor Bug and Issues Fixes

 = 3.0.4 - RELEASED ON 17 DECEMBER 2020 =

 * NEW: order_id shortcode for view order msg mails
-* NEW: Video link on Overview tab
+* NEW: Video link on the Overview tab
 * FIX: Compatibility with Latest WP (5.6)

 = 3.0.3 - RELEASED ON 13 NOVEMBER 2020 =